Wanneroo suburb profile

 Wanneroo property market performance

-Wanneroo's property market has experienced significant growth, particularly in the housing sector, over the past 12 months.
-House values have surged by 32.1%, with the median house price now at $730,500.
-In contrast, unit values have remained stable, with no change in the median unit price, which stands at $214,000.
+Wanneroo's property market has experienced significant growth over the past 12 months, particularly in the housing sector.
+House values have surged by 30%, bringing the median house price to $746,500.
+In contrast, unit values have remained stable, with no change over the same period, and the median unit price standing at $214,000.

-Sales activity has been robust, with 78 houses and just 3 units sold in the past 12 months.
-Houses are selling rapidly, with a median of only 8 days on the market, while units are taking slightly longer at 9 days, indicating strong demand for both property types.
+Sales activity has been robust, with 52 houses sold in the past 12 months, while only one unit was sold, indicating a stronger demand for houses.
+Houses are selling rapidly, with a median of just 10 days on the market, compared to 9 days for units, suggesting a competitive market for both property types.

-The rental market in Wanneroo has also seen notable increases, with house rents rising by 18.2% and unit rents by 24% over the last 12 months, reflecting heightened demand and limited supply in the rental sector.
+The rental market in Wanneroo has also seen notable increases, with house rents rising by 16.1% and unit rents by 20% over the last 12 months.
+The average rent for houses is now $650, while units command an average rent of $600, reflecting strong rental demand in the area.

 Median price - units$214KPast 3 months